gvwilson/sensibleadventures/cloudherd/cloudherd.md

 But the whisper in her head was real, and she knew that mind-voice as well as she knew the sound of Grappa Gas's wooden leg on the cobblestones behind her.
-She swallowed hard and mumbled, "Excuse me," then hurried toward the steps nearest the front gate.
+She swallowed hard and mumbled, "Excuse me," then hurried toward the steps nearest the fortress gate.

-The steps lay flush against the old fortress wall wall.
+The steps lay flush against the ancient walls.
 They had been built for Pilots, not human beings, so each one was as high as Noxy's knee and took her two strides to cross.
 Even after hundreds of years, the stones fit together so snugly that it was hard to tell where one ended and the next began.

 She was breathing hard by the top.
 It was wide enough for three people to walk